zohaibshahzadTO/WeatherApp/README.md

 If you type the *localhost:3000* into your web browser, you'll see the "Hello World!" message displayed.

 We've just created a server with Node.js and Express!

+# Setting up the index view

+Instead of responding with text when someone visits our root route, we would like to respond with an HTML file.
+For this, we'll be using EJS (Embedded Javascript).
+EJS is a templating language.

+In order to use EJS in Express, we need to set up our template engine.

+*A template engine enables you to use static template files in your application.
+At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
+This approach makes it easier to design an HTML page.*

+The short version is that EJS allows us to interact with variables and then dynamically create our HTML based on those variables.

+First, we'll install EJS in the terminal/console:

+  *npm install ejs --save*